 - 1. Work on only one trap at a time and sort through the carabids when there is enough time to identify all the specimens in a trap. - a.
 Place all carabids from the same trap of the same species or morphospecies, into as few 50 mL tubes as required.
 If there are only a few small individuals, you may use smaller (10 mL) tubes, pending availability. - b.
 Fill each tube with enough 95% ethanol that there is at least 1/2 inch of ethanol above the fully submerged specimen(s).
-If there are too many specimens to allow for 1/2 inch of ethanol above the level of the specimens, split the specimens into multiple tubes to ensure that there is 1/2 inch or more of ethanol above the specimens in each tube. - c.
+If there are too many specimens to allow for 1/2 inch of ethanol above the level of the specimens, split the specimens into multiple tubes to ensure that there is 1/2 inch or more of ethanol above the specimens in each tube.
+Each tube will require a unique subsampleID, which is created by incrementing the tube number. - c.
 Include a locality and determination label in each tube. - 2.
-For specimens that can be assigned a species determination, whether with some uncertainty (using an identification qualifier) or poorly preserved specimens (will only receive a coarse level of identification, proceed as follows: - a.
-Insert a label into a new tube on which the following sample ID is recorded (recorded on ethanol safe paper and using an archival ethanol-safe pen):
+For each tube, record on the paper sorting datasheet or directly into the data entry application: - a.
+Processing date and ethanol rinse date

-Title: TOS Protocol and Procedure: Ground Beetle Sampling Date: 11/23/2015 NEON Doc. #: NEON.DOC.014050 Author: K. LeVan Revision: J plotID.trapID.collectDate.taxonID.tubeNumber (where tubeNumber is two digits, starts with 01, and increases for as many tubes as contain the same taxon).
+Title: TOS Protocol and Procedure: Ground Beetle Sampling Date: 01/31//2017 NEON Doc. #: NEON.DOC.014050 Author: K. LeVan Revision: K